desmarchris/ai-forum-lab/README.md

 9. Find the file in your downloads / desktop, and open it in your browser
 10. Start chatting with your bot!

-## Customizing Web Chat
+### Customizing Web Chat

-## Alternative to adding the code
-If you have any trouble using the `.html` option, you can open a Preview Link and add `/example` to the end of the URL to
+Back in the Web Chat configuration page within Watson Assistant, you can customize how Web Chat appears on your page.
+Try changing the accent color, adding your own title, or messing with the font.
+Make sure you select `Save changes` at the bottom, and refresh your mock coffee website.

 ## If you want more...
 Did you finish the above and want to learn more?
 Try some of the following methods to bolster your CoffeeBot.